Northampton Castle

-Northampton Castle at Northampton, was one of the most famous Norman castles in England.
+Northampton Castle in Northampton, was one of the most prominent Norman castles in England.
 The castle site was outside the western city gate, and defended on three sides by deep trenches.
 A branch of the River Nene provided a natural barrier on the western side.
 The castle had extensive grounds and a large keep.
 The gates were surrounded by bulwarks made of earth, used to mount artillery.
 The castle was "obliterated" by the arrival of a railway branch of what is now the West Coast Main Line in the 19th century, the station of which was built on the castle site and the construction of the original Northampton Castle railway station.
 All that remains of the castle today is the Postern Gate, near Northampton Railway Station.

 History

 Early period

 The castle was built under the stewardship of Simon de Senlis, the first Earl of Northampton, in 1084.
 It took several years to complete, as there is no mention of it in the Domesday Book, the great survey of England completed in 1086.
 In the reign of Henry II, the castle was in the hands of the Crown.
-In the civil wars between King John and his barons, the latter used it as a stronghold.
+In the First Barons' War between King John and his barons, the latter used it as a stronghold.
 When the King prevailed, the castle was entrusted to Falkes de Breauté, whom the King admired for his courage during the war.

 In 1164, Thomas Becket was tried at the castle before a great council.
 Having escaped by dressing as a monk, Becket then fled to France.

-In 1264, in the wars between King Henry III and his nobles, the castle was owned by the confederate barons and governed by Simon de Montfort.
-When the King defeated the garrison, the castle again reverted to the Crown.
+In 1264, in the Second Barons' War between King Henry III and his nobles, the castle was owned by the confederate barons and governed by Simon de Montfort.
+When the King defeated the garrison at the Battle of Northampton in 1264, the castle again reverted to the Crown.
 It remained so until three years into King Edward III's reign, when Thomas Wake, who was then sheriff of Blisworth, claimed it belonged to the county under his jurisdiction.

 In 1452, thirty years into King Henry VI's reign, the castle was rented to Robert Caldecote for 20 years, at the annual rate of £5.
 The rent of the castle included:

+Later history

+During the English Civil War, the castle was used by the Parliamentarians.
+In 1662, in revenge for this, King Charles II ordered that the town walls and castle's defences be slighted (damaged and made useless as defences) so that they could not be used again as a fortification.
+From then on, what remained of the castle was used as a court and a gaol, but its state of repair gradually worsened.
 By the late 17th century, it was in the hands of Robert Haselrig.

+Parts of the castle were still intact until the late 19th century, when the remains were sold to a railway company.